saisudheerp/Aps_portfolio/README.md

 ### 11. Electronic Health Record (EHR) Retrieval

 Efficiently retrieve patient Electronic Health Records (EHR) from a large database.
 Basic search methods may be inefficient for large datasets.
 The best approach would be using an Indexing technique like B+ Tree, which allows for fast retrieval of records based on patient identifiers or timestamps.
-Time Complexity and Space complexity is O(logn).
+Time Complexity and Space complexity are O(logn).
 Here is my code for [B+ Tree implementation](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/bplus.cpp).

 ### 12. Medical Inventory Management